jaysonh/Dmx4Artists/README.md

 ### OSX

+Please install the DMX Pro Manager software which will setup the correct drivers: https://www.enttec.com/product/controls/dmx-lighting-control-software/pro-manager/

-To use on osx you need to first disable the FTDI drivers that are installed by default on osx.
+Once you have installed the DMX Pro Manager software then disable the FTDI drivers that are installed by default on osx.
 To do this download and run this program: http://www.dmxis.com/release/FtdiDriverControl.zip

 Press the "Click to disable the driver" button, you should then be able to run the examples.

 ### Windows

-Should work straight away without any changes necessary.
+Please install the DMX Pro Manager software which will setup the correct drivers: https://www.enttec.com/product/controls/dmx-lighting-control-software/pro-manager/

 ##